resonatehq/quickstart-ts/Readme.md

 ## Step 1 🏴‍☠️

-In [Step 1](./Step1/Readme.md), develop your first Distributed Async Await application with the Resonate SDK, enjoying transparent retries, rate limits, tracing, and metrics.
+In [Step 1](./Step1/Readme.md), develop your first *Distributed Async Await* application with the Resonate SDK.
+This step illustrates features such as transparent retries, rate limits, or tracing, simply through the integration of the Resonate SDK, without the need for any additional infrastructure.

 ## Step 2 🏴‍☠️